cuba-platform/translations/README.md

 # CUBA Platform Translations

-This repository contains third-party translations for the [CUBA platform](https://www.cuba-platform.com) screens and common UI components, as well as localization tools.
+This repository contains third-party translations for the <a href="https://www.cuba-platform.com" target="_blank">CUBA platform</a> screens and common UI components, along with localization tools, which provide the facilities for batch localization.

 Translations are stored as sets of `messages.properties` files separated by language and platform version under the `content` directory.
 Each language/version directory contains subdirectories corresponding to the platform base projects (**cuba**, **reports**, etc.).